Try this tasty recipe for hearty chicken jambalaya. Chicken, spicy andouille sausage and vegetables are slowly simmered with tomatoes, rice and broth.

 Brown the chicken and sausage

-I prefer to cook my chicken thighs and sausage in a little cooking oil beforehand to draw out the fats and develop the flavor of the meat and vegetables.
+I prefer to cook my chicken thighs and sausage in a little oil beforehand to draw out the fats and develop the flavor of the meat and vegetables.
+Drizzle cooking oil on the bottom of the pot.
 Combine the chicken and sausage in a large stockpot and cook over medium heat until the chicken pieces are cooked through.
 Using a slotted spoon, remove the chicken and sausage from the pan and set aside, but leave behind the grease.

 Sauté the vegetables